 what I'm actively working on

-- You can hear me on the June preview episode of the Maxamoo Theater and Performance Podcast;
+- You can hear me on the October preview episode of the Maxamoo Theater and Performance Podcast.

 I’m a technophilic writer and director.